learn-co-curriculum/uci-mod-1-media-queries/README.md

 ## Objectives

-1. What are breakpoints
-2. What is the purpose of media queries
+1. What is the purpose of media queries
-3. What is the media query syntax
+2. What is the media query syntax
-4. Where should break points be created
+3. Where should break points be created

 ## What is the Purpose of Media Queries?